amundsen-io/amundsen/docs/tutorials/data-preview-with-superset.md

 4. Next, We need to build a preview client following this [guide](../frontend/docs/examples/superset_preview_client.md) and the [example client code](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/base/examples/example_superset_preview_client.py).
-There are couples of things keep in mind:
+There are a couple of things keep in mind:
     - We could start with an unauthenticated Superset([example superset config](https://gist.github.com/feng-tao/b89e6faf7236372cef70a44f13615c39)), but in production, we will need to send the impersonate info to Superset to properly verify whether the given user could view the data.